dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 (In fact, it can even be a simpler one-liner, see the [no boilerplate section](#noboilerplate))

-When openHAB presents a java script to the Java223 automation bundle, it searches for methods with name like `main`, or `eval`, or `run`, or `exec`, or any methods annotated with `@RunScript` and then runs them (from here we will refer to those as the "runnable methods").
+When openHAB presents a java script to the Java223 automation bundle, it searches for methods with name `main`, `eval`, `run`, `exec`, or any methods annotated with `@RunScript`, and then runs them (from here we will refer to those as the "runnable methods").
 Returning a value is supported but optional.
 That's all you need for a basic script!

 A note about the context: each script has its own context, its own ClassLoader.
 It means that scripts are perfectly separated and cannot interact with, or even see, each other.
 But do not worry, because there are dedicated features for this ([shared cache](#sharedcache) for sharing values, [library](#library) for sharing code).